Choose Your Provider Before You Choose The System

 stake.

-at least once before.
-In the remainder of your career, how many
+before.
+In the remainder of your career, how many more shop

-more shop management systems should you have to purchase and learn?
+management systems should you have to purchase and learn?
+The

-The answer is simple.
+answer is simple.
 Just one.
-But it takes more than just
+But it takes more than just a great

-the support?
-Using the medical analogy, the transition
+training?
+What about the support?
+Using the medical analogy, the

-experience onto the new system is analogous to the surgical
+transition experience onto the new system is analogous to the

-operation, is analogous to the recovery and the long-term
+after the operation, is analogous to the recovery and the

-results of the surgery.
-And these results will have an influence
+long-term results of the surgery.
+And these results will have an

-on you for the rest of your natural life.
-Serious implications
+influence on you for the rest of your natural life.
+Serious

 So forget about the product for the moment, and consider who